bpatra/personal-blog/_posts/2014-03-15-unit-testing-drag-and-drop-logic-with-mvvm-pattern-in-wpf.md

 {% include image-caption.html imageurl='/assets/images/legacy-wp-content/2014/03/mvvm1-300x149.png' caption="MVVM interactions overview" %}

-Speaking more in term of WPF, the view contains the UserControls, the windows.
+Speaking more in terms of WPF, the view contains the UserControls, the windows.
 A view class definition is split between the xaml file (simplifying UI design) and the associate .cs file called code behind.
 If an application is coded following MVVM principles the code behind should be small, containing code on the UI elements that are difficult to expressed with XAML syntax (e.g. keyboard bindings).

 Now it is time, to present the external tools that we are going to use in this small app.
 The drag and drop mouse interaction will be handled by the open source project <a title="GongWPF" href="https://github.com/punker76/gong-wpf-dragdrop">GongWPF</a>.
 For unit testing we will use the <a title="Visual Studio Test framework" href="http://en.wikipedia.org/wiki/Visual_Studio_Unit_Testing_Framework">Visual Studio Test framework</a> and <a title="Moq" href="https://github.com/Moq/moq4">Moq</a> for creating mock objects.
 For a real and more sophisticated app written with MVVM, I would recommend you to use a framework.
 Personally, I do like <a title="mvvmlight" href="https://mvvmlight.codeplex.com/">MVVMLight</a>.